rameezrehman408/SentinelDroid/README.md

 # Introduction

-[add content here.]
+This is a project undertaken during my work at the Devices & Network Security Lab under [National Center for Cyber Security (NCCS)](https://www.nccs.pk/collaborations/academic-patners/air-university-islamabad) at Air University, Islamabad.
+This project has two major contributions:
+* Design and Development of a CNN based on features extracted during a static analysis of the Android Apps
+* Deployment of the trained model into the Mobile Device for on-device detection of Malicious Android Apps.

 # Detection Engine

-We have taken approach of using only static features in our phase-1.
-Static feature-based malware detection means that a malware/malicious file can be detected without the need to execute it.
+In this phase, we have used only static features extracted from Android apps.
+Static feature-based malware detection means that the Application is not run/executed on any device but the source code is extracted and observed for malicious patterns.
 There are multiple techniques/features to be monitored but Wei Wang [1] provided a brief summary of the static features and highlighted Permissions and Intent-filters (available within manifest file of apk package) to be most promising.
-Therefore, we monitored these features to train a malware detection engine.
+Therefore, we monitored these features to train a Neural Network model for malware detection.

 ## Dataset